wentasah/novaboot/README.md

 - --no-reset, --reset

-    Disable/enable reseting of the target.
+    Disable/enable resetting of the target.

 ## Interaction with the bootloader on the target